Embedded Universal Predictive Intelligence: a coherent framework for multi-agent learning: Embedded Bayesian agents

-Leveraging Shannon information theory, we define the \textit{degree of structural similarity}\footnote{Mathematically, the quantity $S(\Mvu,w)= \log\frac{w(\Mvu)}{w(\Mve)w(\Mvp)}$ is mainly a measure of the "degree of coupledness" $\Mve$ and $\Mvp$ w.r.t. the prior $w$.
-This coupling, in principle, could be arbitrary, and may not be due to beliefs about "structural similarities".
-For example, one may consider priors where environments are coupled to "structurally dissimilar" policies.
-Nevertheless, we will still use the term "degree of structural similarity" because the main focus of this paper is to consider priors that are coupled due to beliefs about structural similarities.} $S$ within a universe $\Mvu=\Mve^\Mvp$ w.r.t. belief distribution $w(\Mvu)$ as the pointwise mutual information between $\Mvp$ and $\Mve$:
+Leveraging Shannon information theory, we define the \textit{degree of functional similarity}\footnote{Mathematically, the quantity $S(\Mvu,w)= \log\frac{w(\Mvu)}{w(\Mve)w(\Mvp)}$ is mainly a measure of the "degree of coupledness" $\Mve$ and $\Mvp$ w.r.t. the prior $w$.
+This coupling, in principle, could be arbitrary, and may not be due to beliefs about "functional similarities".
+For example, one may consider priors where environments are coupled to "functionally dissimilar" policies.
+Nevertheless, we will still use the term "degree of functional similarity" because the main focus of this paper is to consider priors that are coupled due to beliefs about functional similarities.} $S$ within a universe $\Mvu=\Mve^\Mvp$ w.r.t. belief distribution $w(\Mvu)$ as the pointwise mutual information between $\Mvp$ and $\Mve$: